USA Flag football rules are used for league and tournaments worldwide.

 Article 7.
 If the team doesn’t possess any timeouts at all they will be assessed an unsportsmanlike conduct penalty.

 Article 1.
 To protest a roster, a team captain must specifically request a protest from the officials and select one individual player to challenge.
-This must occur while the game is in play.
+This must occur while the game is in play and only one roster protest per team may occur per game.

 Article 2.
 Challenges will be examined and fully enforced first before another or cross-protest can be issued.